robstwd/git_status/README.md

     * R = renamed
     * C = copied
     * U = updated but unmerged
-* <filename> refers to the particular file in question
+* `filename` refers to the particular file in question

+The code:

-The code looks for (and counts) records that have a value in the first position (ie signifying that there is a staged change to tracked files, ready for committing.
+* looks for (and counts) records that have a value in the first position (ie signifying that there is a staged change to tracked files, ready for committing.

-The code looks for (and counts) records that have a value in the second position (ie signifying that a tracked file has been modified but not yet staged.
+* looks for (and counts) records that have a value in the second position (ie signifying that a tracked file has been modified but not yet staged.

-Lastly the code looks for (and counts) records with "??" that signifies that files have not been tracked.
+* looks for (and counts) records with "??" that signifies that files have not been tracked.

 # TODO
 1. error handling for an argument that isn't a path or the path doesn't contain a git repo